microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcconnectionsetting.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 The connection setting of a Cloud PC.
-Currently, only enableSinleSignOn is supported.
-IT admin could enable it through updating provisioning policy and calling applyConfig/apply API.
+Currently, only **enableSinleSignOn** is supported.
+IT admins can enable it by updating the provisioning policy and calling applyConfig/apply API.

 ## Properties